 After attending my first retreat decades ago I began to dream of a space in the woods to share the experience with others.
 I’m a rather stubborn individual and was very determined to make this dream a reality despite the incredible number of roadblocks along the way.
 I have committed myself to embodying mindfulness and emotional intelligence in all that I do.
 I love sharing what I’ve learned, and after 25 years of mindfulness training I still believe I’m scratching the surface and have much to learn.
 As I say in all my workshops, “We’re never done”.

 I worked as a Chartered Accountant in Toronto in what I think of as my `other life’.
 I became vegetarian at age 25, started meditating and studying holistic health and nutrition for fun, and left the corporate world at age 30 — in what I now call my ‘early mid-life crisis’.
 I didn’t know what I wanted to do, I just knew I wasn’t meant to sit in an office.
 I traveled, backpack style, for a couple years before returning to school.
 Completing an M.A.
-Ed. through Mount Saint Vincent University in Halifax resulted in being a psychotherapist.
+Ed. through Mount Saint Vincent University in Halifax resulted in being a registered psychotherapist.
 I bring an eclectic mix of training in many different models of therapy which results in therapy being tailored to one’s needs.